Ven0maus/SOD.Common/Mods/SOD.Narcotics/ModFolderContent/README.md

 - Adds 5 different addictions: Nicotine, Alcohol, Opioids, Sugar, Caffeine
 - The player will start to develop addictions with too much use of certain narcotics
 - Ability to make certain narcotics with general household items
+- New dialogue options for npcs related to narcotics and addictions
 - The player can now smoke cigarettes and cigars
 - Ability to collect DNA from certain objects and npcs
 - Ability to sequence dna resulting in an evidence item with a unique dna code